askes5/vuwthesis/README.md

 ## vuwthesis class
 This is the class the styles the document.
 Uses `unicode-math`, so please take a look at the [package documentation](https://ctan.org/pkg/unicode-math).

+A template demonstating this classes use can be found in the src folder.

 Package options are:
 * font size
   * `10pt`